-Researchers are learning more about coral reefs — and what's needed to keep them a part of Florida's coast — thanks to a grant from the Florida Fish and Wildlife Conservation Commission.
-Through its Florida’s Wildlife Legacy Initiative, the FWC has awarded a State Wildlife Grant to researchers with The Nature Conservancy in Florida, University of Miami's Rosenstiel School of Marine & Atmospheric Science, FWC’s Fish and Wildlife Research Institute, and Mote Marine Laboratory to study multi-species coral restoration.
+Researchers are learning more about coral reefs — and what's needed to keep them thriving off of Florida's coast — thanks to a grant from the Florida Fish and Wildlife Conservation Commission.
+Through its Florida’s Wildlife Legacy Initiative, the FWC has awarded a State Wildlife Grant to researchers with The Nature Conservancy in Florida, University of Miami's Rosenstiel School of Marine & Atmospheric Science, FWC’s Fish and Wildlife Research Institute, and Mote Marine Laboratory to study multispecies coral restoration.

-“Experimenting with new coral restoration techniques is vital to advancing the science and practice of reef restoration in Florida."
+“Experimenting with new coral restoration techniques,” said Chris Bergh, South Florida conservation director, “is vital to advancing the science and practice of reef restoration in Florida."

 Coral reefs have been in decline in Florida since the 1970s due to a combination of stressors, some that still exist and some that have largely been reduced.
 However, live coral cover remains less than 10% and no significant recruitment of corals has been observed in the last 10 years.

 Many organizations throughout Florida are working in partnership to help jump-start reef recovery by propagating corals and outplanting them to degraded sites.